amerrmismarr/Logs-analysis-project/Readme.md

 _For question 2:_

+'''sql
+CREATE VIEW
+author_with_slug AS
+SELECT authors.name, articles.slug
+FROM articles, authors
-create view author_with_slug as select authors.name, articles.slug from articles, authors where articles.author = authors.id;
+WHERE articles.author = authors.id;
+'''

 _For Question 3:_

+'''sql
+CREATE VIEW errors AS
+SELECT cast(time as date) as day, count(*) AS sum
+FROM log
-create view errors as select cast(time as date) as day, count(*) as sum from log where status = '404 NOT FOUND' group by day;
+WHERE status = '404 NOT FOUND' group by day;
+'''

+'''sql
+CREATE VIEW total AS
-create view total as select cast(time as date) as day, count(*) as totalnum from log group by day;
+SELECT cast(time as date) AS day, count(*) AS totalnum FROM log
+GROUP BY day;
+'''